-In fact, 11 of the 12 grams of carbs in a 28-gram (1-oz) serving of chia seeds are fiber, which doesn’t raise blood sugar.
+In fact, 11 of the 12 grams of carbs in a 28-gram (1-ounce) serving of chia seeds are fiber, which doesn’t raise blood sugar.

-Additionally, chia seeds have been shown to reduce blood pressure and inflammatory markers (43).
+Additionally, chia seeds have been shown to help reduce blood pressure and inflammatory markers.

-Bottom Line: Greek yogurt promotes healthy blood sugar levels, reduces risk factors for heart disease and may help with weight management.
+Yogurt may promote healthy blood sugar levels, reduce risk factors for heart disease, and help with weight management.

 Nuts are delicious and nutritious.

-All types of nuts contain fiber and are low in digestible carbs, although some have more than others.
+Most types of nuts contain fiber and are low in net carbs, although some have more than others.

 This finding is important because people with type 2 diabetes often have elevated levels of insulin, which are linked to obesity.

-Bottom Line: Nuts are a healthy addition to a diabetic diet.
-They’re low in digestible carbs and help reduce blood sugar, insulin and LDL levels.
+Nuts are a healthy addition to a balanced diet.
+They’re high in fiber and can help reduce blood sugar and LDL (bad) cholesterol levels.